imgix/imgix.js/README.md

 </head>
 ```

-<a name="manually-initializing-imgix-js"></a>
 ### Manually initializing imgix.js

-If you disable auto-initialization as [described above](#disabling-auto-initialization), you'll need to manually run imgix.js in order to process the `img` and `source` tags on the page.
-You can do so by simply calling `imgix.init()`.
+If auto-initialization is disabled as [described above](#disabling-auto-initialization), `imgix.js` will need to be run manually in order to process the `img` and `source` tags on the page.
+This can be done by invoking `imgix.init()`.

-When calling `imgix.init()`, you can also pass in a map of options to override the global configuration settings.
+When calling `imgix.init()`, a map of options can be passed in to override the global configuration settings.
 For example:

 ``` js
 imgix.init({